 When I was a young adult I started out working at a small-ish office with only about 5-6 employees.
 It was a great place to work and the staff members were close & almost like family to each other.

 I enjoyed going to the office each day.
-My work was both challenging and enjoyable and I deeply cared for the people I worked with.
+My work was both mentally challenging and enjoyable.
+And being such a close, tight-knit group I deeply cared for the people with whom I worked.

 Making A Leap Of Faith

 I turned in my resignation and never looked back.

 My days are now spent working hard and doing gritty, hot, physically-demanding work – and I love it!